Ritwikavps/BurstinessAndInterpersonalForagingPaper/README.md

 Languages: MATLAB (R2024b), R (version 4.2.0 (2022-04-22) -- "Vigorous Calisthenics"), Bash, Perl

 Data files with potentially identifying information are not available publicly.
 As such, some code in the `A1_LENADataProcessing` and `A2_HUMLabelDataCleanUp` folders are only provided to orient the reader since the data to run some scripts are not publicly shared.
-See the OSF repository associated with this project for details on data organisation and what data is available/not available publicly.
-For details on output files for each executable script (and which of those output files are shared publicly), see `Metadata_CodeAndFiles.xlsx` (available in this repository as well as in the associated OSF repository).
+See the OSF repository associated with this project for all publicly shared data and metadata files associated with this project.
+For details on output files for each executable script (and which of those output files are shared publicly) as well as data organisation, see `Metadata_CodeAndFiles.xlsx` and `README_FileAndDirectoryDetails.docx` (available in this repository as well as in the associated OSF repository).

 The directory names are indexed as A1, A2, etc. to indicate the suggested order to follow.
 See relevant `README` files in each directory for details about the contents of each directory.
 See below for a broad overview of the contents of each directory.